Expenses

 Health and Accident Insurance

 Students are encouraged to carry health and accident insurance.
 Many plans carry students on their parents' coverage if they are under the age of 27.
 Westminster's website has a list of many plans, as there are different options and rates available to students.
 Cost may vary somewhat due to the student's age.
 Please contact the Dean of Students Office for more information.
-All international students and student athletes attending Westminster College are required to carry insurance coverage.
+All international students and student athletes attending Westminster University are required to carry insurance coverage.
 Students admitted to the nursing program are required to provide evidence of health insurance coverage.

 We recommend that all students participating in activity-based Human Performance and Wellness courses (HPW), Outdoor Education, Leadership courses (OEL), and/or trips through the Fitness, Wellness, and Recreation department/Outdoor Program are encouraged to carry personal health insurance.
 In case of accident, injury or illness your personal health insurance will be the primary provider.